 It never fails that once a year I have someone slip through the cracks.
 They were talking and didn’t hear it.
 So-and-so who rides the bus with them was absent so they didn’t notice they left.
 This bus tracker started coming in handy.
 It makes for a great class job and provides an extra layer of visual reminder for when buses have left the building!
 GRAB IT FOR FREE!

 6. Listen to a book

 My final suggestion is to take advantage of the extra time to listen to a book!
-You could have a student read to the class, invite a student from an upper grade to come read or play a book from YouTube.
+You could have a student read to the class, or invite a student from an upper grade to come read or play a book from YouTube.
 I’ve curated a collection of monthly read alouds (or would they be listen alouds?) for your class to choose from!
 You can download the collection of virtual libraries.
 There’s one for every month of the school year!

 I have never met a teacher who loved the end of the day (well, besides leaving, of course.)
 You’ve just taught your heart out for 6+ hours and you’re spent!
 Trying out some of these classroom dismissal routines to help keep things relatively under control while you use the time to prep for the next day, or sit and catch a breath.